yujinakayama/transpec/README.md

 ---

-* Conversion can be disabled by: `--keep stub`
+* This conversion can be disabled by: `--keep stub`
-* Deprecation: Deprecated since RSpec 3.0
+* Deprecation: deprecated since RSpec 3.0
 * See also:
     * [RSpec's new message expectation syntax - Tea is awesome.](http://teaisaweso.me/blog/2013/05/27/rspecs-new-message-expectation-syntax/)
     * [allow receive with multiple methods · rspec/rspec-mocks](https://github.com/rspec/rspec-mocks/issues/368)